 Parish Council Meetings

-Belmont Parish Council meet at 6.30pm on the first Thursday of every month (excluding August) at Belmont Community Centre.
+Belmont Parish Council meet at 6.30pm on the Second Thursday of every month (excluding August) at Belmont Community Centre.
 These meetings are open to the public and time is set aside during the meetings for the public to speak to the council and raise any issues or concerns they may have.

 Come along to our Parish Council Meetings